Other articles

 • Reversible or irreversible

-• Actual (actual impacts are those that have already occurred) or potential (potential impacts are those that could occur in the future)
+• Actual (those that have already occurred) or potential (those that could occur in the future)

 1. Identifying negative impacts